 Silver-painted taxis are more expensive, but the cars are of better quality and the drivers safer and with better language skills.
 They also give receipts.

 If you feel like a more independent way to get around Abu Dhabi, consider one of the many Abu Dhabi car hire options.

 Hotels in Abu Dhabi often offer complimentary bus and taxi services, so check with the reception desk when you arrive, it could save you a lot of money over the course of your stay.

-This family-friendly Abu Dhabi hotel is located near the airport, within a 5-minute walk of Al Wahda Mall, Al Nahyan Stadium, and Al Wahda Club.
-Abu Dhabi Mall ...
+This family-friendly Abu Dhabi hotel is located near the airport, within a 5-minute walk of Al Wahda Mall, Al Nahyan Stadium and Al Wahda Club.
+Abu Dhabi Commercial ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply